felixlu/awesome-stars/topics.md

 ## project-management

-- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is an extensibility-first, open-source no-code/low-code platform for building business applications and enterprise solutions.
+- [nocobase/nocobase](https://github.com/nocobase/nocobase) - NocoBase is the most extensible AI-powered no-code/low-code platform for building business applications and enterprise solutions.
 - [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) - Bring projects, wikis, and teams together with AI.
 AppFlowy is the AI collaborative workspace where you achieve more without losing control of your data.
 The leading open source Notion alternative.
 - [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
 Plane helps you track your issues, epics, and cycles the easiest way on the planet.
 - [Leantime/leantime](https://github.com/Leantime/leantime) - Leantime is a goals focused project management system for non-project managers.
 Building with ADHD, Autism, and dyslexia in mind.